kratisto/docs/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-gb.md

 updated: 2025-04-29
 ---

-**This is an important piece of information, please read the entire message carefully as you might be impacted in the future if you request an OS installation on a new dedicated server or an OS reinstallation on a dedicated server you already have.**
+**This is an important documentation, please read it carefully as you might be impacted in the future if you request an OS installation on a new dedicated server or an OS reinstallation on a dedicated server you already have.**

 ## Context<a name="context"></a>

-OVHcloud is constantly evolving and must adapt its offerings to the increasingly resilient and regulated cloud market.
+OVHcloud is constantly evolving and must adapt its offers to the increasingly resilient and regulated cloud market.
 In order to meet those new challenges, **personal templates for dedicated servers OS installation** will be fully decommissioned on the **7th of October 2025**.

-This feature allowed requesting an OS installation on a dedicated server by using a personal template containing with following elements:
+This feature allowed requesting an OS installation on a dedicated server by using a personal template containing the following elements:

-- operating system to be installed
+- Operating System to be installed
-- partitioning layout,
+- partitioning layout
-- hardware RAID configuration,
+- hardware RAID configuration
-- hostname,
+- hostname
-- SSH public key,
+- SSH public key
-- post-installation script.
+- post-installation script

 In order to simplify the OS installation on dedicated servers as well as the migration communication, a new API call was created: `POST /dedicated/server/{serviceName}/reinstall`{.action}.
 This API call is the successor of the old route: `POST /dedicated/server/{serviceName}/install/start`{.action}.
 The old route had the ability to target an OS installation from an OVHcloud template **or a personal template**.